Preventative Care and Pet Vaccinations

 Core vaccinations for cats include panleukopenia (feline distemper), feline calicivirus, feline herpesvirus (rhinotracheitis) and rabies.
 A non-core (but recommended) vaccination for cats is the feline leukemia virus vaccine (FELV) – this is especially important for indoor/outdoor and outside cats.

 Healthy Pets Veterinary Care is proud to offer Purevax Feline Vaccines, a non-adjuvant line of vaccines for cats – as recommended by AAFP.
 We offer both the 1 and the 3-year Purevax rabies vaccines.

 Heartworms are a potentially life-threatening parasite carried by mosquitoes.
 A single bite can infect your dog without proper prevention.
 Heartworm Disease is unfortunately common in South Florida, where the sub-tropical climate allows mosquitoes to thrive year-round.

 The good news is that heartworm disease can be easily prevented in your pet by affordable monthly heartworm preventatives.
-These preventatives are far cheaper and safer then the treatment for heartworms – which is extremely expensive and is a life-threatening process.
-We proudly carry Heartgard as our heartworm prevention, due to it’s safety and efficacy, but conveniently offer other heartworm preventatives through our easy to use and convenient online pharmacy.
+These preventatives are far cheaper and safer than the treatment for heartworms – which is extremely expensive and is a life-threatening process.
+We proudly carry Heartgard as our heartworm prevention, due to its safety and efficacy, but conveniently offer other heartworm preventatives through our easy to use and convenient online pharmacy.